History of Devon

 Devon is a county in south west England, bordering Cornwall to the west with Dorset and Somerset to the east.
-There is evidence of occupation in the county from Stone Age times onward.
-Its recorded history starts in the Roman period when it was a civitas.
+There is evidence of occupation of the county from the Stone Age onwards.
+Its recorded history starts in the Roman period, when it was a civitas.
 It was then a separate kingdom for a number of centuries until it was incorporated into early England.
-It has remained a largely agriculture based region ever since though tourism is now very important.
+It has remained a largely agriculture-based region ever since, though tourism is now very important.

 Prehistory

 Devon was one of the first areas of Great Britain settled following the end of the last ice age.
 Kents Cavern in Torbay is one of the earliest places in England known to have been occupied by modern man.
 Dartmoor is thought to have been settled by Mesolithic hunter-gatherer peoples from about 6000 BC, and they later cleared much of the oak forest, which regenerated as moor.
 In the Neolithic era, from about 3500 BC, there is evidence of farming on the moor, and also building and the erection of monuments, using the large granite boulders that are ready to hand there; Dartmoor contains the remains of the oldest known buildings in England.
 There are over 500 known Neolithic sites on the moor, in the form of burial mounds, stone rows, stone circles and ancient settlements such as the one at Grimspound.
 Stone rows are a particularly striking feature, ranging in length from a few metres to over 3 km.
 Their ends are often marked by a cairn, a stone circle, or a standing stone (see menhir).
 Because most of Dartmoor was not ploughed during the historic period, the archaeological record is relatively easy to trace.

-The name "Devon" derives from the tribe of Celtic people who inhabited the south-western peninsula of Britain at the time of the Roman invasion in 43 AD, the Dumnonii - possibly meaning 'Deep Valley Dwellers' (Cornish: Dewnans, Welsh: Dyfnaint, Breton: Devnent) or 'Worshippers of the god Dumnonos'.
+The name "Devon" derives from the tribe of Celtic people who inhabited the south-western peninsula of Britain at the time of the Roman invasion in 43 AD, the Dumnonii: possibly meaning "deep valley dwellers" (Cornish: Dewnens, Welsh: Dyfnaint, Breton: Devnent) or "worshippers of the god Dumnonos".
 This tribal name carried on into the Roman and post-Roman periods.
-The Dumnonii did not mint coins, unlike their neighbours to the east the Durotriges, but coins of the Dobunni have been found in the area.
-Early trading ports are known to have existed at Mount Batten (Plymouth) and at Bantham where ancient tin ingots were found in 1991-92 according with classical reports of tin trading with the Mediterranean Aillen Fox, 1996.
+The Dumnonii did not mint coins, unlike their neighbours to the east, the Durotriges, but coins of the Dobunni have been found in the area.

+There was a Bronze Age trading port at Mount Batten in Plymouth Sound.

 Archaeology

-In February 2022, archaeologists led by Rob Bourn, Managing Director of Orion Heritage announced the discovery of the remains of a woolly mammoth, reindeer, rhinoceros, bison, wolf and hyena in a cave system during the building of a new town named Sherford.
-Over the 200 clusters of bones were removed by the explorers to analize the life in Ice Age in Britain.
-Remains of a tusk, molar tooth, other bones of a woolly mammoth, a partial skull and mandible of a woolly rhinoceros date to the middle of the last Ice Age between 60,000 and 30,000 years ago.
+In February 2022, archaeologists led by Rob Bourn, managing director of Orion Heritage, announced the discovery of the remains of a woolly mammoth, reindeer, rhinoceros, bison, wolf and hyena in a cave system during the building of a new town named Sherford.
+Over 200 clusters of bones were removed by the explorers to analyse the life in Ice Age in Britain.
+Remains of a tusk, molar tooth, other bones of a woolly mammoth, a partial skull and a mandible of a woolly rhinoceros date to the middle of the last ice age between 60,000 and 30,000 years ago.